 When my daughter was 12 and interested in exploring makeup for the first time, I steered her toward my own brand, Simple Beauty Minerals.
 I was so pleased and relieved I didn’t have to sort through dozens of brands.
 I knew my products were safe.
 And she was happy and excited to play.

 She had started her own YouTube beauty and lifestyle channel and wanted to test out other products.

 I had a decision to make.

 I could hold my ground.
-I could tell her she could only use safe cosmetics.
+I could tell her she could only use safe, natural cosmetics.
 And on the surface this sounds like a sane parenting decision, but I also knew it could backfire.
 Would she then sneak out at night to try other products?

 In the end, I opted to let her experiment and trust her to come to her own conclusions.

-It’s very common for ingredients like lead, mercury, and other nasties to show up in makeup and body care products from lipstick to hair straightener.
-These ingredients do get absorbed through the skin and mucous membranes and can definitely affect your health – and the health of your daughters, once they reach the age where they are interested in makeup.
-In fact, many of the cheap brands that appeal to tweens are the worst in terms of containing dubious ingredients lists.
+It’s very common for ingredients like lead, mercury, and other nasties to show up in makeup and body care products.
+Whether that is from lipstick to hair straightener.
+These ingredients do get absorbed through the skin and mucous membranes and can definitely affect your health.
+And the health of your daughters, once they reach the age where they are interested in makeup.
+In fact, many of the cheap brands that appeal to tweens are the worst in terms of containing harmful ingredients.